GDevNeON/2D_Normal_Shooting_Game/README.md

 ## 📜 License
 This project is licensed under the [MIT License](LICENSE).
-Game BGM is copyrighted by Arknights
+- Game BGM is copyrighted by Arknights
-Menu BGM is copyrighted by Sky Force Reloaded
+- Menu BGM is copyrighted by Sky Force Reloaded
-Game SFX is copyrighted by Pixabay
+- Game SFX is copyrighted by Pixabay
+- Game Sprite made by Doan Hoang Long [X](https://x.com/ryu_hoang)

 ## ✉️ Contact
 For any questions or contributions, please contact: